TheSLinux/buildsystem/README.md

 ## Stay hungry, stay up-to-date

-In any case, please make sure that you are up-to-date with the origin repository.
+In any case, please make sure that you are up-to-date with the original repository (aka upstream).